 About Christmas Cacti

-Although they are cacti, this group of plants are not desert-dwelling plants so should not be treated like other cacti or succulents.
+Although they are cacti, this group of plants is not desert-dwelling so should not be treated like other cacti or succulents.
 Originating in the shady, tropical forests of southern Brazil, they actually grow as epiphytes in trees where the branches meet, soaking up the high humidity, dappled sunlight, and warm temperatures.
-Unlike other cacti, they cannot tolerate sunny, dry conditions, and they need watering more regularly than most succulents.
+Unlike other cacti, they cannot tolerate sunny, dry conditions and they need watering more regularly than most succulents.

 - Christmas cacti prefer a humid environment, which makes a bright bathroom or kitchen a good spot to keep them.